Orders, decorations, and medals of the Socialist Federal Republic of Yugoslavia

-Orders, decorations, and medals of the Socialist Federal Republic of Yugoslavia were created during the Second World War and used throughout the existence of the Socialist Federal Republic of Yugoslavia.
-The first decorations were created on March 15, 1943 and included the Order of the People's Hero, Order of the People's Liberation, Order of the Partisan Star, Order of the Brotherhood and Unity, Order for Bravery and Medal for Bravery.
+Orders, decorations, and medals of the Socialist Federal Republic of Yugoslavia were created during the Second World War and used throughout the existence of the Socialist Federal Republic of Yugoslavia (called Federal People's Republic of Yugoslavia until 1963).
+The first decorations were created by AVNOJ on August 15, 1943 and included the Order of the People's Hero, Order of the People's Liberation, Order of the Partisan Star, Order of the Brotherhood and Unity, Order for Bravery and Medal for Bravery.
 By 1960 the total number of decorations increased to 42 and consisted of 35 orders, 6 medals and 1 commemorative medal.
 The designers of the Yugoslav orders and medals were Antun Augustinčić and Đorđe Andrejević Kun.

+The Law on Decorations of 1945 introduced two new orders (Order of Freedom, Order of Merits for the People) and one new medal (Medal for Merits for the People) and assigned the order of precedence of all orders and medals.
+The Law was amended in 1946, when the Commemorative medal of Partisans of 1941 was removed and no long considered a decoration.
+New decorations were introduced in 1947 (Order of the Yugoslav Flag), 1948 (Order of the Hero of Socialist Labour), 1951 (Order of the War Banner, Order of the People's Army, Order of Military Merits, Medal for Military Merits, Medal for Military Virtues), 1954 (Order of the Yugoslav Star), 1955 (Medal for Merits), and 1960 (Order of the Republic).
+In 1961, the Law was amended again, so that names of many lower class orders was changed, and the order of precedence was slightly changed.
+In 1973, new Law on Decorations was adopted.
+It kept all the previous decorations, but the order of precedence was abolished.

+Before 1955, no distinction was made between the civil and military decorations.
+The Law on Decorations of 1955 made this distinction for the first time and it was kept until the Law of 1973 when this distinction was abolished.
+Between 1955 and 1973, the orders of Freedom, People's Hero, War Banner, Partisan Star, People's Army, Military Merits, and Bravery, and the medals for Bravery, Military Merits and Military Virtues were considered military decorations, while all others were considered civil decorations.

 The original decorations are kept at the World Intellectual Property Organization.
 The Yugoslav government requested that the decorations be given the status of "official sign" as opposed to other countries and states where the status of official control and warranty is reserved only for the national seal.
 With the dissolution of Yugoslavia the decorations stopped being awarded but continue to be protected by Article 6 of the Paris Convention for the Protection of Industrial Property.

+In 1998, the Federal Republic of Yugoslavia (also known as Serbia and Montenegro) adopted new Law on Decorations that kept most of the decorations of the Socialist Yugoslavia, with some additions.